nimz129/nimz129/README.md

 ### Hi there 👋
-Hey, nice to meet you and this is crazy
-But here's my account, so follow me, maybe?
+Hey, nice to meet you and this is crazy but here's my account, so follow me, maybe?

 - 🔭 I’m currently a third year undergraduate student in Computer Science (Artificial Intelligence) course.
 - 🌱 Interested in Fuzzy Logic, Evolutionary computing, NLP and graphic designing.